A photograph of a plate of food with tomatoes, cauliflower, peas, a cucumber and fresh herbs.

 Can I have a glass of wine?

-The research on alcohol, preconception, implantation and early pregnancy remains mixed.
-In general, it is common for medical professionals to advise women that one drink won’t hurt.
-A recent study showed that 4 or more drinks per week (in both male and female partners) negatively affected IVF outcomes, including implantation failure.
+We all know someone who had a few too many drinks one night before realizing they were pregnant, but that doesn’t mean it’s a good idea.
+For a long time, it was common for medical professionals to advise that one drink won’t hurt.
+Many of the references used were looking at the risks of fetal alcohol syndrome, where the most significant effects on embryos appeared to occur between 3 and 6 weeks gestation (many would not yet know they were pregnant at that time).
+When looking through the lens of implantation, most experts now agree that alcohol is correlated with lowered rates of implantation and increased rates of miscarriage.
+A recent study showed that 4 or more drinks per week (in both partners) negatively affected IVF outcomes, including implantation failure.
 As few as 2 drinks per week have been associated with increased miscarriage.
 Of course, there are a few studies out there showing no effects from alcohol as well.
 Bottom line?
 Better safe than sorry.
-Avoid alcohol during conception, implantation and pregnancy.
-If you need to have a drink, limit it to one per week.
+Avoid alcohol during conception, implantation, and pregnancy.

 Are there supplements I should take?